 Who should read my personal statement?

-Should I meet with the Fellowship Advising Office?
+Should I meet with the University Fellowship Office?
 If so, how often?

-Yes, and whenever you have questions about the application process or are in need of assistance with writing your personal statement, required essay(s), or any other required documents.
+Yes, and you should meet with us whenever you have questions about the application process or are in need of assistance with writing your personal statement, required essay(s), or any other required documents.

 What is the difference between a national deadline and campus deadline?